- Northwest Oregon Rock

 So, don't hold back, when sunshine and clear sailing skies beckon.

-Get in touch with reality, and browse the bouldering web page Bouldering for more details.
+Get in touch with reality, and browse the bouldering web page at Portland Rock Climbs for more details.

 Rock climbers in northwest Oregon generally seek the local crags from May to September.
 During this portion of the year mild Pacific marine air often mixes with inland Great Basin hot weather to bring a climber friendly cycle that keeps Northwest Oregon quite comfortable.